 If you need help determining your eligibility or completing your application, please email us at Credential Assistance.

 Mariners preparing for these credential examinations can begin on almost any Monday.
-Course of study lasts from 2-3 weeks and is a combination of lectures and tutorials.
+The course of study lasts from 2-3 weeks and is a combination of lectures and tutorials.
 The tuition is good for one year.